 The first few minutes, hours, and days will envelop you like a fog, whether you’re the leaver or the left.
 Trust me.
-I stood there before the bench and heard the judge ask my spouse, “Is your marriage over?” and I heard this response: “Yes.”
+I stood there before the bench and heard the judge ask my spouse, “Is your marriage irretrievably broken?” and I heard this response: “Yes.”
 And in my head (after eighteen hard years of marriage and prayers for both healing and release and fifteen months of reconciliation attempts and a legal separation filing on my part), and I inwardly and silently screamed, “It is?!?
 Since when?!?”
 This is called shock.
 And it’s completely normal.

 So here are a few things I would suggest you do during your first year of being divorced.

 For the day of:

 Make a plan.
 Will you go to the courthouse alone or do you want a friend there for support?
 Will you go straight home and into bed?
 Or will you go shopping?
 Or get a massage?
 Or meet a friend or two for tea or prayer?
 Do not just go get divorced.
 You will walk out of that courtroom having no earthly idea what to do with yourself if you don’t have a plan for your day.